sunnybrie-bootcamp-projects/Timedown/README.md

 [Heroku Link](https://sb-timedown.herokuapp.com/)

 Timedown is a flexible time management app designed to cultivate a healthy work-life balance while staying on top of your deadlines.
 It allows a user to submit a task and uses the information to determine how they should allocate their time spent working on it so they finish before the due date.
-It then synchronizes with a user's calendar to suggest time blocks that fit into their schedule.
+It then synchronizes with a user's google calendar to suggest time blocks that fit into their schedule.

 ## To Use

 ### On Heroku
 Timedown has not been officially verified by Google yet, so only designated test users can log in and try out this app.
 In order to try this app, you will need to either email the developer and ask to be added as a test user, or **try out one of these dummy test user accounts.**

 ![Sunny](https://lh3.googleusercontent.com/a-/AOh14Ghc3aZ3QNJXczLbp0HrOZR_4vkRJW2hW9sz2xi_=s96-c)
  -   **Email:** sunny.codetester@gmail.com